New Advent

-New Advent is a website that provides online versions of various works connected with the Catholic Church.
+New Advent is a Catholic website that provides online versions of various works connected with the Church.

 History

 New Advent was founded by Kevin Knight, a Catholic layman.
-In 1993, Knight, then a 26-year-old resident of Denver, Colorado, was inspired, during the visit of Pope John Paul II to that city for World Youth Day, to launch a project to publish the 1913 edition of the 1907–1912 Catholic Encyclopedia on the Internet.
+During the visit of Pope John Paul II for World Youth Day in 1993, Knight, then a 26-year-old resident of Denver, Colorado, was inspired to launch a project to publish the 1913 edition of the 1907–1912 Catholic Encyclopedia on the Internet.
 Knight founded the non-profit website New Advent to house the undertaking.
 Volunteers from the United States, Canada, France and Brazil helped in the transcription of the original material.
 The site went online in 1995 and transcription efforts for Catholic Encyclopedia finished in 1997.

 Contents

 New Advent contains several public domain documents relevant to Catholics, including the Catholic Encyclopedia, the Summa Theologica, translated writings of the Church Fathers, a variety of papal encyclicals, and aggregated news relating to the Catholic Church.

 The website provides navigation between related document through the frequent use of hyperlinks to other works hosted on its website.